KyryloKireiev/auto_park/README.md

 Autopark REST API allows you to create and edit a car and driver models.
 All data is transmitted in json format.
-The app is written in Python using Django and Django Rest Framework
+The app is written in Python using Django and Django Rest Framework.

 ## Features